Vonng/pigsty/docs/m-discovery.md

 ### Service Inquiry

-Users can discover **services registered to Consul** through the DNS service provided by Consul, or by calling the Consul API directly
+Users can discover **services registered to Consul** through the DNS service provided by Consul, or by calling the Consul API directly.

 See [Consul doc](https://www.consul.io/docs/discovery/dns) for ways to consult consul services using the DNS API.

 ### Service Discovery

-Prometheus automatically discovers monitored objects in the env via `consul_sd_configs`.
-Services tagged with both `pg` and `exporter` are automatically identified as crawlers:
+Prometheus automatically discovers monitor objects in the env via `consul_sd_configs`.
+Services tagged with both `pg` and `exporter` are automatically identified as crawlers.

 ```yaml